testingisdocumenting/znai/td-documentation-docs/documentation/introduction/rationale.md

 * Renaming public API classes

 Your codebase probably already contains a vast amount of data.
-Instead using copy-and-paste to duplicate that data in your documentation, you should leverage the already-existing artifacts.
+Instead of using copy-and-paste to duplicate that data in your documentation, you should leverage the already-existing artifacts.
 * Examples of how to use API (part of code)
 * Config files
 * Test results